Aarohi-masq/100_days_of_code/README.md

 Day83: solving metasploit and blue rooms of TryHackMe in parallel.
 Day84: Solved 5 to 6 problems of python on Hackerrank.
 Day85: Started solving OWASP Juice-Shop room on TryHackMe.
 Day86: Just did some college stuff.
+Day87: Solved some questions of Metasploit room on TryHackMe.